Frequently Asked Questions

 Where and how often do you meet?

-As a Pack, we typically meet once a month but often include optional events such as overnight trips, camping, etc. Most meetings take place on a weekday evening at the Claypit Hill School, but the venue sometimes changes depending on the activity.
+As a Pack, we typically meet once a month but often include optional events such as overnight trips, camping, etc. Most meetings take place on a weekday evening at the Scout House or Claypit Hill School, but the venue sometimes changes depending on the activity.
 Pack meetings include all Scouts, Leaders, and families.
 Den meetings (by grade level) occur once a month on average and are arranged by the Den Leader.
 Please consult the Pack Calendar for meeting and event schedules.

 How do I sign up?